DreymaR/BigBagKbdTrixPKL/README.md

 **Tweakable parameters:**
 The files may take a little tweaking to get what you want.
 There are several parameters:
 * Colemak vs QWERTY vs what-have-you, obviously.
 Choose wisely!
-    - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY included.
+    - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY and Dvorak included.
 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
     - The _VK_ layouts just move the keys of your installed OS layout around, without other changes
     - The _[eD]_ layouts have their own Shift/AltGr mappings specified.